-Dr. Matt Kim is the Founder and President of QuantTera (2004 to present, Scottsdale, AZ), a microelectronics research and development company that specializes in nano-engineered devices for photonic telecommunications and energy applications.
-He is responsible for the development of novel processes and device structures for improvements in photonics device performance and for the design and manufacture of integrated photonic components and subsystems for communications and energy applications.
+Dr. Matt Kim is the Founder and President of QuantTera (2005 to present, Scottsdale, AZ), a microelectronics research and development company that specializes in nano-engineered devices for photonic telecommunications and wireless applications.
+He is responsible for the development of novel processes and device structures for improvements in microelectronic device performance and for the design and manufacture of integrated photonic components and subsystems for communications and power efficient wireless applications.
 He specializes in the physics of low dimensional quantum based device structures.
-He is an expert: in the crystal growth of GaAs and InP based technology for photonic application and; the microelectronic fabrication and testing of semiconductor devices.
+He is an expert: in the crystal growth of GaAs and InP based technology for photonic applications and; the microelectronic fabrication and testing of semiconductor devices.
 Through his career he has set-up many research and development labs through manufacturing facilities.
 He has been awarded numerous small business innovative research (SBIR) grants and contracts from the Department of Defense (DOD) and the National Science Foundation (NSF) for the development of cutting edge lasers, transistors and integrated electronics.

 In 2000, Dr. Kim co-founded MicroLink Devices, Inc., a leading manufacturer of high performance transistors for cellular communications in Niles, IL.
 At MicroLink he was Vice President of Operations and supervised the transistor manufacturing program.
 From 1994 to 2000, Dr. Kim served as Principal staff scientist at Motorolaís corporate research laboratory, for prototyping high speed transistors, microwave devices and optical devices.
 From 1990 to 1994, Dr. Kim was a senior scientist at Bandgap Technology Corporation where he was in charge of the characterization of transistors and LASERs for telecommunication applications.

 He received his Ph.D. in Physics from the University of Illinois at Urbana-Champaign, Illinois, and has a B.S. in engineering physics from Cornell University in Ithaca, New York.
-He is member of the American Physical Society and the Institute of Electrical and Electronics Engineers (IEEE).
+He is member of the American Physical Society (serving on numerous committees) and the Institute of Electrical and Electronics Engineers (IEEE).